 (iii) The common region, thus obtained satisfying all the constraints and the non-negative restrictions is called the feasible region.
 It is a convex polygon.

 (iv) Determine the vertices (corner points) of the convex polygon.
-These vertices are known as the extreme points of corners of the feasible region.
+These vertices are known as

 (v) Find the values of the objective function at each of the extreme points.
 The point at which the value of the objective function is optimum (maximum or minimum) is the optimal solution of the given LPP.